 We are a provider of high technology products and services to the world’s leading industrial companies and scientific research communities who image, analyse, and manipulate materials down to the atomic and molecular level.
 Our key enabling technologies help underpin the shift to a greener economy, increased digital connectivity, advances in materials, discoveries in life science, and more productive manufacturing and healthcare.
 We have discrete business groups operating internationally and we recognise the importance of the protection of human rights across our Group.

 As part of our commitment to combatting modern slavery and human trafficking, we have developed and maintain internal policies and procedures to reinforce our approach on modern slavery and human trafficking.
 These documents are designed to be easy to use and are intended to assist our employees in their due diligence of suppliers.
-In addition, we have developed a global code of business conduct, which will be made publically available in 2018, and will send a clear message to stakeholders and investors of our business principles and ethics.
+In addition, we have developed a global code of business conduct and ethics, which was published in June 2019, and sends a clear message to stakeholders and investors of our business principles and ethics.

 We are committed to acting ethically and with integrity in all our business dealings and to putting in place effective systems and controls which aim to ensure there is no modern slavery taking place anywhere in our own business or in our supply chains.
 As part of this commitment we focus on the welfare and safety of individuals at potential risk, undertake periodic due diligence reviews of our suppliers and, where appropriate, provide support and guidance to help suppliers to address any concerns that they might have in their own business and supply chain.